(1828 - 1900)

 see his Battle Report

 His parents were natives of the United States, but at the time of his birth were temporarily sojourning in Canada.
-He was an educator (Oberlin), lawyer, and politician: after leaving college he studied law, and was admitted to the bar in 1853.
+He was an educator (Oberlin), lawyer, and politician: after leaving college he studied the law and was admitted to the bar in 1853.
 In 1859-'61 he was a member of the state senate.

 On the Campaign